Frequently Asked Questions

 To update your information, click "Edit My Profile" and/or "Edit Notification Preferences" in the Cat Chat Family Community (look in the upper right corner of your screen).

-If I call or email the Office of Parent and Family Engagement with a question, who will I get to communicate with?
+If I call or email the Office of Family and Civic Engagement with a question, who will I get to communicate with?

-When you call or email the Office of Parent and Family Engagement, you will reach the Director of Parent and Family Engagement or another one of our outstanding student or professional staff members.
+When you call or email the Office of Family and Civic Engagement, you will reach a Family and Civic Engagement staff member or one of our outstanding student leaders.
 We will be happy to help you find the answers to any questions you may have.

 How do I get more involved in the Wildcat community?